i-on-project/android-calendar/README.md

 }
 ```

-To implement a custom adapter you first have to extend the abtract class ```CalendarAdapter``` and implement the following methods:
+To implement a custom adapter you first have to extend the abstract class ```CalendarAdapter``` and implement the following methods:

 - ```onCreateViewHolder(parent: ViewGroup)```: this method must inflate the View from the ViewGroup, place it inside a ViewHolder and return it.
 The View can be inflated from any layout, which allows for a lot of customizability.
 This method will be called only once for each day in the calendar when its being created, or when the number of days in the grid increases.

 - ```onBindViewHolder(viewHolder: VH, day: Day, position: Int)```: this method must bind the viewHolder to the ```Day``` object passed as parameter.
 Here you should contain all the logic regarding the displaying of the day of the month.
 The day object contains information about the current day being displayed in the calendar.
-Here you can bind the day however you want, for example you can go to your ViewModel, check if this day has any events and bind them to the ViewHolder.
+Here you can bind the day however you want, for example, you can go to your ViewModel, check if this day has any events and bind them to the ViewHolder.
 This method will be called for each day of the calendar when the calendar is first created and everytime the month is changed.

 You also have to create a class that extends the ```ViewHolder``` abstract class which is a container of a view used inside the calendar grid.
 In the example above the ViewHolder contains a single method which transfers the current day value from the ```Day``` object to the TextView.